 Stone Fruits

-Fruits with pits like peaches, plums, apricots, nectarines, cherries (and the many juicy stone fruits in between) — peak at different times throughout the summer.
-Firm fruits are great for grilling, but if you prefer riper fruit, store on the counter until there’s a slight give.
+Juicy stone fruits like peaches, plums, apricots and nectarines peak at different times throughout the summer.
+Firm stone fruits are perfect for grilling, but if you prefer a riper fruit, store it on the counter until there’s a slight give.

 Grapes